JavisOkeyWalker/Ubuntu/Lab11/Lab11.md

 1. `tcpdump` command:

    - How many packets were captured?
+584846 packets captured
    - Looking through the output, what traffic are you seeing?

 2. Fancy `tcpdump` command: